GiGurra/party/README.md

 #### ForeachPar

 Process elements of a collection in parallel.
-Build with waitgroups, and optimized for larger data sets.
+Build with waitgroups, especially useful for larger data sets.

 ```go
 data := []int{1, 2, 3, 4, 5}